 In the lounge of the Hotel California, Emkir had finally set up a list of word filters and created an "audio to text capture".
 He checked the ship's entertainment computer system to see how much memory was available to work with?
 Thinking about how much space to use, he considered twenty percent of the memory and bounced that off Aiden for thoughts.
 Aiden suggested compairing the cost of memory in the entertainment versus that of the ship's main computer systems.
 Eventually they decided to use ten percent each of the entertainment computer and the ship's main systems.
 As Emkir started to activate the filters and migrate the design into active systems, the many news programs playing were all broken into with a news release.
 Both Aiden and Emkir came up short as all stations announced a "statement on the incident involving Major Rol Kaihvos" from the Office of Leonard, Duke of Rhylanor!

-At that point, all the outlets seemed to become one as the main display space became the same.
-A full screen shot of a spokesman, in a very conservative suit, standing in a briefing room, who stated, "For the record, Duke Leonard has been made aware of the incident involving Major Kaihvos.
+At that point, all the outlets seemed to become one as the main display space became the same image.
+A full screen shot of a spokesman, in a very conservative suit standing in a briefing room.
+Having the focus, the man stated, "For the record, Duke Leonard has been made aware of the incident involving Major Kaihvos.
 Duke Leonard has also been made aware of the hyperbole surrounding communication of the incident to the public..."
 As he said this, the spokesman stressed the words 'the hyperbole'.
 He then continued, "...and would like it known that the organizations that broadcast inappropriately edited rumors will be prosecuted."
 Again, the spokesman stressed the words 'will be'.

-As the screen darkened, the various voices of the various press outlets they had active announced, each in their own method, 'we now return you to your regular broadcast.'
+As the screen darkened, the various voices of each press outlet they'd had active announced in their own method, 'We now return you to your regular broadcast.'
 Emkir let out a loud "whooo" and settled deeper into his seat.
 Having worked for the Duke himself, Emkir called the Duke's Seneschal’s office.
 When he got a tech, he explained about their work, to set up an interview and stated a great many things that had nothing to do with what he wanted from the Seneschal's office.
 So the tech stopped Emkir when he decided to punt the call.
 He didn't just hang up on this possible nutter, as the call trace came back with a verification that the call was from the Hotel California.
 A second data scan certified that was the ship on which Major Kaihvos was listed as crew, and a voice scan confirmed this nutter was Admiral Emkir Meshrumiikiim, who had reported to Duke Leonard directly for a year.
 So he said, "Why don't we set you up for a meeting.
 When is good for you?"

 Considering his next words carefully, Emkir said, "Tomorrow the Knights I'm with, Dame Mikah, Sir Brian and Sir Zimzod are going to the renewal festival.
 It would be good if you could meet me there, so I could get a list of those stations you are planning to prosecute, so we can remove them from consideration for the interview with Major Kaihvos."
 The tech explained that there would be no need to hand off the list physically.
-Once it was generated, which they were still in the process of investigating, and may take upwards of a month to two months.
+Once it was generated.
+He then reminded Emkir they were still in the process of investigating, and that could take upwards of a month to two months.
 The tech continued, "They can then forward you a list of the media outlets as they will be publicly announced and they'll be filed suit against.
 So it will be all over the media.
 If you are approved, they can give you a day's advanced warning that it will be released.
 However based on what you've described, I doubt that will suit your needs."

-Emkir attempted to make it clear he didn't want to step on any of the Duke's people, and was assured that his efforts would not get in the way of the Duke's efforts, and should they develop valuable information, they would reach out to him.
+Emkir attempted to make it clear he didn't want to step on any of the Duke's people, and was assured that his efforts would not get in the way of the Duke's efforts.
+He was also told that if they developed valuable information, they would reach out to him.
 Emkir said that he would willingly share any information he had and hoped he could benefit from any information they developed as well.
 The tech said he was certain the Admiral would be able to get any information released publicly.
 As for any information developed in private, that would have to be discussed with the Seneschalate before anyone outside the investigation would have it shared with them.

 Emkir was told his status outside the Rhylanori government, legal system and military made it highly unlikely that any internal information would be shared with him at all.
 As he was told this, he turned on the charm and tried to change the tech's mind, only to be told the best he could do was to work with his supervisor to get Emkir a meeting to discuss this with the Seneschalate.
 Emkir thanked him, and then tried to get enthusiasim for any help by suggesting issues with vargr sympathizers and the Jesediperei, the man had no idea what the Admiral was talking about.
 But as Emkir promised to keep the Duke's people aware of what he came up with on these scores, the tech explained that this was no more than they'd expect of any loyal Imperial Citizen.